agude/agude.github.io/_drafts/2019-12-30-getting_things_done.md

 Every morning I triage my tasks by taking one of two actions:

-1. If the task can be done in 5 minutes I do it immediately.
+1. If the task can be done in 5 minutes, I do it immediately.
 2. If the task can't be completed quickly, I move it to the correct column and make sure all the meta data like title are descriptive.